franklinharper/FrankHarper-20230129-NYCSchools/README.md

 ## ViewModels

 Decision → LiveData for exposing data streams
 The LiveData API is simple (simplistic?).
 For more advanced use cases it could be worth it to use Kotlin Flows.
-Although it could be argued that not exposing Flows to the MVVM View is an advantage because it reduces the temptation to add logic into the View.
+Although it could be argued that NOT exposing Flows to the MVVM View is an advantage because it reduces the temptation to add logic into the View.

 ## MVVM View implementation

-Decision → Use 1 Activity with multiple Fragments.
+* Decision → Use one Activity with multiple Fragments.
-Decision → Use classic Android Views; because that's what I'm familiar with.
+* Decision → Use classic Android Views; because that's what I'm familiar with.

 ## Screens